Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Magnus Catches Up With the Group on the EN306Magnus Catches Up With the Group on the EN306

-After a left turn off the EN306, we came almost immediately to the Ponte de Arcos, the bridge, perhaps of Roman origin, shown below.
+After a left turn off the EN306, we came almost immediately to the Ponte de São Miguel dos Arcos, the bridge, perhaps of Roman origin, shown below.
 There is little information about this particular bridge, and a bit of speculation.
-It was on the main Roman road from Porto to Galicia, that is certain, and also certain is that it is a historic bridge.
+It was on the main Roman road from Porto to Galicia, that is certain, and also certain is that it is an historic bridge.

 Just 150 meters after the bridge, the Camino takes a left turn onto the road into the next town of Arcos.

-Walking on the road through the town of Arcos, we turned right at an information board in town, and past this beautiful azulejo (blue-tiled) Church of Arcos.
+Walking on the road through the town of Arcos, we turned right at an information board, and past this beautiful azulejo (blue-tiled) Church of Arcos.
 I never tire of these Portuguese tiled wonders!

 Azulejo-Tiled Igreja de Arcos on day sixteen on the Central Route of the Camino PortuguésAzulejo-Tiled Igreja de Arcos